LearnLink Blog

 • Past habits or repeated actions: "We visited Grandma every summer."

-• school-age kids: Add negatives, questions, and the contrast with other past forms, such as the present perfect versus past simple for teens.
+• school-age kids: Add negatives, questions, and contrast with other past forms, such as the present perfect versus past simple for teens.

-How to form the past simple
+How to Form the Past Simple

 Verb type Rule Example